Facts and opinions by COGwriter

 There are probably many, many other areas where CEM does not teach what WCG used to teach under HWA.
 But, other than the discussion of radio (which is not really a difference), this article has focused on some of the main areas.

-I should probably add that some have suggested that Ron Dart does not believe that Christians need to keep the Ten Commandments (or specifically the Sabbath) but CEM's own official statements,
+I should probably add that some suggested before that Ron Dart does not believe that Christians need to keep the Ten Commandments (or specifically the Sabbath) but CEM's own official statements said at the time:

 We believe in the observance of the Ten Commandments including the celebration of the seventh day Sabbath.
 The Sabbath is a gift from God and should be celebrated with prayer, study, and fellowship.
 It is a day of rest (Confession of Faith. http://www.cemnetwork.com/cem/sofaith.htm, 4/12/03) suggest otherwise.